 A game with a UI so hideously abrasive that we questioned leaving it off this list on principle alone, ARK: Survival Evolved follows a similar trend to the previous two survival games mentioned but with a more fantastical twist.
 Any game where you can mount a frog into battle has to be at least worth trying out though, right?

 You farm and you build in ARK; a similar story to plenty of its peers.
 However, it’s in its exotic array of animals and gear that ARK comes into its own — by its very nature, ARK is a deeply silly game and Studio Wilcard have done well to embrace that.
 You can play it by yourself or with others, though expect the customary griefing if you decide to share a world with other players.
+Just absolutely do not play it on Switch.

 10. The Forest